healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 *   Lid (20%) - **0**/10

+The design of the Mueller is fitting for the price tag, i.e. it’s unspectacular.
+Although the company tried to incorporate features like having a metallic top lid and touch-sensitive buttons, it’s still clear from the stiff lid locks and the lack of extra features that it’s a budget-friendly model.
+Fortunately, we didn’t find any significant design flaws that would affect the unit’s long-term durability.

 ### 6.0 - Build Quality

 The Mueller vacuum sealer offers impressive build quality at an affordable price.
 The lid features a sleek metal component that enhances the overall luxurious look of the sealer.
 The control panel buttons are conveniently designed for easy clicking.